Taste: Bitterness

 The threshold for stimulation of bitter taste by quinine averages a concentration of 8 μM (8 micromolar).
 The taste thresholds of other bitter substances are rated relative to quinine, which is thus given a reference index of 1.
 For example, brucine has an index of 11, is thus perceived as intensely more bitter than quinine, and is detected at a much lower solution threshold.
 The most bitter natural substance is amarogentin, a compound present in the roots of the plant Gentiana lutea, and the most bitter substance known is the synthetic chemical denatonium, which has an index of 1,000.
 It is used as an aversive agent (a bitterant) that is added to toxic substances to prevent accidental ingestion.
 It was discovered accidentally in 1958 during research on a local anesthetic by T. & H. Smith of Edinburgh, Scotland.

 Research has shown that TAS2Rs (taste receptors, type 2, also known as T2Rs) such as TAS2R38 coupled to the G protein gustducin are responsible for the human ability to taste bitter substances.
 They are identified not only by their ability to taste for certain "bitter" ligands, but also by the morphology of the receptor itself (surface bound, monomeric).
 The TAS2R family in humans is thought to comprise about 25 different taste receptors, some of which can recognize a wide variety of bitter-tasting compounds.
 Over 670 bitter-tasting compounds have been identified, on a bitter database, of which over 200 have been assigned to one or more specific receptors.
 It is speculated that the selective constraints on the TAS2R family have been weakened due to the relatively high rate of mutation and pseudogenization.
 Researchers use two synthetic substances, phenylthiocarbamide (PTC) and 6-n-propylthiouracil (PROP) to study the genetics of bitter perception.
 These two substances taste bitter to some people, but are virtually tasteless to others.
 Among the tasters, some are so-called "supertasters" to whom PTC and PROP are extremely bitter.
 The variation in sensitivity is determined by two common alleles at the TAS2R38 locus.
-This genetic variation in the ability to taste a substance has been a source of great interest to those who study genetics.

 Gustducin is made of three subunits.
 When it is activated by the GPCR, its subunits break apart and activate phosphodiesterase, a nearby enzyme, which in turn converts a precursor within the cell into a secondary messenger, which closes potassium ion channels.
 Also, this secondary messenger can stimulate the endoplasmic reticulum to release Ca2+ which contributes to depolarization.
 This leads to a build-up of potassium ions in the cell, depolarization, and neurotransmitter release.
 It is also possible for some bitter tastants to interact directly with the G protein, because of a structural similarity to the relevant GPCR.